Stripe raises $600M at $36B valuation in Series G extension, says it has $2B on its balance sheet – TechCrunch

 Stripe was recently in the news when one its investors, Sequoia, put $21 million into a payments company called Finix.
 It’s still not entirely clear what happened, but Sequoia walked away from the Finix deal, effectively turning its check into a grant.

 In the meantime, Stripe — which started life by providing an easy to use API-based payments service for startups like itself to use in their online or app-based payment services — has continued to ramp up the size of its customers alongside overall growth of its customer base.
-Its users today include Zoom, Caviar, Coupa, Just Eat, Keap, Lightspeed, Mattel, NBC, and Paid.
+Its users today include Zoom, Caviar, Coupa, Just Eat, Keap, Lightspeed, Mattel, NBC and Paid.